Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 - I can understand visualization in your project is a little hard, but maybe you can make more visualizations such as the count of inter- intra- sentential code switching.

 - I learned about the `labelbox` platform, which I might need in the future.
 Great job Moldir! :D

+### Seth

+- **One thing I like:** Your repo's organization is impressively clear!
+Your end-of-section summaries were also rich sources of information.
+For example, the dataset summaries in datasetsComparison.ipynb were useful in displaying the upsides/downsides of each dataset.

+- **One potential avenue for improvement:** In your notebooks, it would be nice to have some comments interwoven explaining what you are doing.
+Your summaries at the end of your sections help clarify, but with the volume of code, navigating line by line can get a bit confusing.

+- **One thing I learned:** I learned that, in Kazakh-Russian code switching, morphemes are the most common form seen (for example, платныйға uses a russian adjective with a Kazakh suffix -ға).
+Seeing these two languages, which I'm not exposed to regularly, was interesting!